Friday, October 6, 2023

 Spectacular Costumes:

-All photos from Pretty Mas & Parade of Bands
+All photos taken during Pretty Mas & The Parade of Bands

 Spice Island Carnival was the order of the day, so we put on our glad rags and prepared ourselves mentally for this exuberant event.
 Toes in the water, so as to speak, with our choice to attend the tamer option, Pretty Mas & Parade of the Bands.
 Well, we could only hope!
 Our driver briefed us before releasing us into the chaos.
 He tipped us to watch our belongings carefully, where to find the best viewpoints and tastiest local food.
 He also gave us an event overview/history from a local perspective.
 Mas, he said was not church mass but a masquerade and dated back to the times of slavery.
 So armed with beginners luck, it was a charge for the Tropicana Restaurant where at 4pm, some of yesterday's revellers were still recovering and trying to regroup for this next round!
 From Tropicana's elevated vantage point, judges preside over the parade to decide on winners, so we hoped for a good view and to be close to but not in, the action.